Frequently Asked Questions

 If I need to work outside of normal working hours to make your jewellery more quickly, then I will charge time and a half for doing so.

 All jewellery is required by law to be hallmarked.
-The Assay Office have an “emergency service”.
+Hallmarking usually takes 5-7 days, however, the Assay Office also have an “emergency service”.
 It costs approx £50 per item and if necessary, I can take them rather than putting them in the post.
-This does work out rather expensive though – about £375 for my time, hallmarking and travel.
+If I do need to take them to the Assay Office it does work out rather expensive – about £375 for my time, hallmarking and travel.

 Expedited postage, where available, will be charged at cost price.